jaswantjayacumaar/Pulsar-Timing-MeerKAT/README.md

 ### Step 3: **Fitwaves Analysis**

-Using the **PSRSALSA** package, the **Fitwaves** method is applied to pulsar timing data, specifically focusing on MeerKAT observations due to its high cadence.
+Using the **psrsalsa** package, the **Fitwaves** method is applied to pulsar timing data, specifically focusing on MeerKAT observations due to its high cadence.

 ### Step 4: **Plot Generation**